thephez/docs-core/docs/api/remote-procedure-calls-blockchain.md

 The [`getblockstats` RPC](../api/remote-procedure-calls-blockchain.md#getblockstats) computes per block statistics for a given window.

->❗️
->
-> Breaking change(s) in Dash Core 18.0.
-See parameter and/or response information for details.

 This RPC won't work for some heights if pruning is enabled.
 Since Dash Core 18.1, `-txindex` is no longer required and it works for all non-pruned blocks.

 *Parameter #1---hash_or_height*